Dr Matt Watson

 Matt joined the department as a Lecturer in 2007 and was promoted to Senior Lecturer in 2013.

-After the PhD he worked part time as an Associate Lecturer for the Open University while being a full time father, before a series of postdoctoral research jobs at Durham University.
+After the PhD he worked part time as an Associate Lecturer for the Open University while being a full-time parent, before a series of postdoctoral research jobs at Durham University.

 - Research interests